marcoshuck/typescript-express-firestore/README.md

 ### Building
 `npm run build`
-Get the ./build directory with js files.
+Gets the ./build directory with js files.

 ### Source code analysis
 `npm run lint`
-Use lint to analyze the source code.
+Uses lint to analyze the source code.

 ### Starting the application
 `npm run start`
-Run the application in a node instance.
+Runs the application in a node instance.

+### Watch mode (build)
+`npm run build-watch`
+Compiles the application every time some change has been made.

-### Watch mode
+### Watch mode (start)
-`npm run watch`
+`npm run start-watch`
-Compile and run the application every time some change has been made.
+Runs the application every time some change has been made.
+Should be run in parallel with Build watch mode.

+## API Endpoint
+In this application there is only one endpoint available, it's the (https://github.com/marcoshuck/typescript-express-firestore/blob/master/src/routes/index.ts#L7)[examples] endpoint.

 ## Project structure
 ```